langjidong/Nano2NGS/README.md

 Important Notes and Extensions: The current version of the Nano2NGS framework only converts long reads into a set of short reads, with no error correction for reads and/or bases.
 Therefore, although Nano2NGS can improve the reads efficient utilization, converted short reads may contain lower or similar error rates to the long reads.
 We recommend that users should evaluate whether it is suitable to use the Nano2NGS framework or Nano2NGS+NGS data analysis software/algorithms according to the purpose and actual needs of the research and the characteristics of Nano2NGS outputs.
 The Nano2NGS framework is compatible with NGS data analysis software, but regardless of the analysis algorithm and/or pipelines used, it is necessary to use actual data for limit of detection (LoD) analysis and background noise evaluation, as different analysis algorithms can produce different result features.
 The Nano2NGS as an analytical framework also requires further development and optimization regarding computing resource consumption, running time, and statistical algorithms, among others, to minimize running time and resource consumption while ensuring the accuracy of analysis.
 In the future, we will develop algorithms for the detection of copy number variation, structural variation, gene fusion, and gene expression.

-BTW, if you have any good suggestions or comments for Nano2NGS, please don't hesitate to contact us, we look forward to communicating and discussing with you.
+BTW, if you have any good suggestions or comments for Nano2NGS, please don't hesitate to contact us, we look forward to communicating and discussing with you!